LitoMore/honeypotoberfest/README.md

 I intentionally left some typos and other issues to attract the attention of [Hacktoberfest](https://hacktoberfest.com/honeytoberfest) attendees.
 As long as you carefully read the contents of this readme, you will leave with an understanding.

+Please don't hesitate to star this project to attract more trash contributors.

 ## Usage

 First, you need to get a Github account.